nagarajulu/inteview_prep_notes/http.md

  - HTTP Connection is established between Client (IP, Port) and Server (IP, Port).

  - HTTP 1.0: All connections are closed after a single transaction.
- - HTTP 1.1 Supports **persistent** connections and they are default.
+ - HTTP 1.1 Supports **persistent** connections i.e. they are kept open until client explicitly asks to close and they are default.

  - Client can explicitly set `'Connection: close'` header if server can close connection after sending back response.

-   Browsers/Clients also leverage technique '**parallel**' connections, to minimize the network delays.
+ - Browsers/Clients also leverage technique '**parallel**' connections, to minimize the network delays.

 ## HTTP Headers